 The long-term expected rate of return on the DRS pension plan investments of 7.5 percent was determined using a building-block-method.
-The Washington State Investment Board (WSIB) used a best estimate of expected future rates of return (expected returns, net of pension plan investment expense, including inflation) to develop each major asset class.
-Those expected returns make up one component of WSIB's capital market assumptions.
-The WSIB uses the capital market assumptions and their target asset allocation to simulate future investment returns at various future times.
-The long-term expected rate of return of 7.5 percent approximately equals the median of the simulated investment returns over a 50-year time horizon.
+In selecting this assumption, the Office of the State Actuary (OSA) reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered capital market assumptions and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
+The WSIB uses the capital market assumptions and their target asset allocation to simulate future investment returns at various time horizons.